electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

    It seems Gradle has no current ability to capture stdout/stderr per task/test, at least not that I've been able to figure out.
 If you register an outputlistener of some kind, *all* output at the specified loglevel will be captured regardless of origin.
 It would obviously be very beneficial to have capability to separate and identify source of the output.

+4. Live monitoring

+   ElectricInsight supports live monitoring of builds.
+Rather than write data to file it would not be too complex to write it to a socket connected to ElectricInsight.
+This would allow one to look at this project as a real time build monitor as well as a post-build analysis utility.

-4. Custom job categorization
+5. Custom job categorization

    It would be a nice feature to have ability to customize ElectricInsight job categorization.

-5. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.
+6. Improve flexibility of usage, e.g. by allowing for custom generated annotation-files and for varying amount of annotation detail.

 ## Problems? / Issues? / Feedback?
 Please take note this proejct is not commercially supported by Electric Cloud.
 Any issues or problems are best discussed at http://ask.electric-cloud.com.